microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

    ![](../media/tutorial-weatherbot/03/empty-prompt.png)

 5. Click on the `Bot Asks` node.
 This part of the prompt represents the message the bot will send to the user requesting information.
-In the property editor set the prompt to:
+In the properties panel set the prompt to:

       `What is your zipcode?`